sanyaade-fintechnology/Point-Pay-SDK-iOS/README.md

 [API Reference](http://payleven.github.io/mPOS-SDK-iOS/AppleDoc/)

 ### mPOS SDK Sample App
-The mPOS SDK includes a sample app that shows how the SDK can be integrated.
-Within this sample app is possible to choose a card reader, make payments and refund them.
-It contains a Signature View as well where the user can sign in case the payment requires a signature.
+The mPOS SDK includes a sample app illustrating how the SDK can be integrated.
+Within this sample app it is possible to select a card reader, make payments and refund them.
+It also contains a Signature View, where the user can sign in case the payment requires a signature.
-Note that the location is hardcoded and needs to be changed depending on the country the user is conducting the payment.
+Please note that the location is hardcoded and needs to be changed depending on the country that the user is conducting the payment.